 Still downloading music?
 That’s soooo 2005.
 It’s all about streaming these days.
 Having your music on streaming sites such as Spotify, Apple Music or Tidal is critical in getting your music heard by both fans and – most importantly – potential fans.

 For example, Spotify’s Discover Weekly feature generates playlists based on listeners’ existing preferences, allowing them to discover new artists that suit their tastes.
-This is similar to what’s on offer from the newer mobile app Dozmia, who – at the time of writing this article – were actively looking for artists to contribute music for their growing army of listeners to hear.

 Of course, by having your music feature on a popular streaming site you also get that royalty payment, which is certainly a nice boost – but the real value of streaming is in building your fanbase.
 Off the back of this you can sell music, merchandise, concert tickets and more.